polyswarmer/documentation/_i18n/en-US/_docs/testing-windows.md

 command, and in the output you should see multiple network interfaces that start with `enp0s`.
 The interface with the largest number after that prefix is usually the one you want to modify.

-Boot `polyswarm_win` and configure the new adapter for these static IPv4 settings:
+Boot the `polyswarm_win` VM and edit your network settings to configure the new adapter for these static IPv4 settings:
 * address: `10.10.42.102`
 * netmask: `255.255.255.0`
 * gateway: `10.10.42.1`